cosminmarian53/Style-Design/README.md

 # Fifth Commit
 Rearrenged the Footer and made some new components to make it more easily readable and cleaner.

+# Sixth Commit
+Added a toggle-to-dark-mode functional button for the home navbar.

 Note: To run the website you need have installed Node.js .
 After you've made sure that Node.js is installed, in this folder run the command npm i, to install all the dependencies, and then run the following command: npm run dev to start the localhosting for the website.